Skip to main content

 Food & Drink

-The amount of food and drink you bring will depend on whether you plan to buy food there or cook your own.
-The food villages onsite are reasonably priced (similar to London markets), cater for most tastes and dietary requirements, and provide breakfast, lunch, dinner snacks and kids portions.
-Food and drink can be heavy to carry and go off after a few days unrefrigerated; so only bring what you know you will use.
+How much food you bring depends on whether your family plans to buy meals there or cook your own.
+The food villages onsite are reasonably priced (similar to London markets), cater for most tastes and dietary requirements, and serve breakfast, lunch, dinner, snacks, and kids' portions.
+Food and drink can be heavy to carry and go off after a few days unrefrigerated, so only bring what you know you'll use.

-• Snacks (adventuring can use up lot of energy)
+• Snacks (adventuring can use up a lot of energy)

 • Fruit (in tupperware to stop it getting squished)

-• Baby formula and bottles (kettles and boiling water is available onsite)
+• Baby formula and bottles (kettles and boiling water are available onsite)

 • Insulated flask for tea and coffee (can also be used for making instant noodles)